Spoiler Meta Spoiler Meta

 “Of course.
 Just… let us know if you need anything.”

 Lucy shoved the phone into her pocket.
-Five minutes later, it vibrated again—Marcie, already offering to help.
+It vibrated again.
+Marcie, already offering to help.
 She paced to the end of the hall and cut the call short, then took a deep breath and scrolled through her contacts.

 “I need to take the semester off,” she said as soon as it connected.